wjzhengsh/blockchain/howto/swagger_apis.md

 # Interacting with the network using Swagger APIs

-{{site.data.keyword.blockchainfull}} Platform exposes a number of REST APIs to facilitate your application development.
-You can test against your blockchain networks by using a Swagger UI.
+{{site.data.keyword.blockchainfull_notm}} Platform exposes a number of REST APIs in Swagger that you can use to manage the nodes, channels, peers, and members of your network.
+Your applications can use these API's to control important network resources without using the network monitor.

 {:shortdesc}

 Before you begin, you need to create a [{{site.data.keyword.blockchain}} Platform service instance ![External link icon](../images/external_link.svg "External link icon")](https://console.bluemix.net/catalog/services/blockchain) on {{site.data.keyword.Bluemix_notm}} and create or join a Starter Plan <!--or Enterprise Plan -->blockchain network.